How to Declutter Your Home (A Step-by-Step-Guide) – Decluttering 101

 Children snuggle up under blankets and leave them on the couch at bedtime.
 Magazines get tossed around, toys get left on the floor and there are times when it looks like a hurricane has gone through this room.

-However, your living room also normally does not get filled up with items that need to be tossed or given away.
+However, your living room also normally does get filled up with items that need to be tossed or given away.

 It also means keeping only the most current magazines and finding a permanent home for various items that belong in the living room such as the remote, and other such items.